mimikun/oil-image-preview.nvim/README.md

 | `openWithQuickLook`   |    ⭕    |
 | `weztermPreview`      |    ⭕    |

+It probably works.
-It probably works but I haven't tested it.
+but I haven't mac, can't tested it.

 ## Install and Setup